 Due to MHRA regulation surrounding selling CBD in the UK, we can’t comment on anything relating to CBD as a medication, but we can discuss everything else relating to CBD and its use.
 Over the course of this blog we’ll take you through three common questions...

-Should I Take CBD Isolate or Full Spectrum CBD?
+Should I Take Pure CBD or Full Spectrum CBD?

 You may have noticed when looking at buying CBD that there are lots of different terms and adjectives used to describe each product on the shelf.
 Decoding what each of those pieces of terminology means will help you progress from a CBD novice to a CBD expert.

-A CBD isolate, as the name suggests, is 99.9% pure CBD.
+As the name suggests, Pure CBD is 99.9% pure CBD with 0% THC.
 During the extraction process everything else in the plant matter is removed, including additional cannabinoids, terpenes, waxes and oils.

 So, which is best?

 As is often the case, each option has its own merits.
 If you’re a real CBD enthusiast then the whole plant or full spectrum options are your best bet.
-However, if you’d rather remove all trace of THC then you’re better off with broad spectrum or CBD isolate.
-Checking all your options and the differing amounts of CBD is the safest course of action.
+However, if you’d rather remove all plant matter and traces of THC, then you’re better off with Pure CBD.
+Checking all of your options and the differing amounts of CBD is the safest course of action.

 Can I use CBD with medication?

 The most significant manner in which CBD needs to be considered in relation to other medication is its inhibition of the enzyme P450.
 Essentially this means that other drugs you’re taking won’t be metabolised as fast as before, so you’ll need to be a little more careful with your dosages.